Kathy Daley, ACPS

-Krystal is a graduate of Texas A&M, Commerce and holds a Bachelor's Degree in Interdisciplinary Studies and a Masters in Counseling.
-She has years of experience working in education, many of which have been as a school counselor.
-Krystal first became involved with Rainbow Days, Inc. in 1998 when she was a participant in a Kids' Connection training.
-Since that time she has implemented the CBSG® Program in a variety of settings and is a strong advocate of the program.
-Krystal has worked as an elementary school counselor in a variety of schools which gives her a unique insight into the needs of students and the obstacles they face in school and in life.
-Krystal also provides training services for a character education program, R time and for a regional education service center.
-"I believe that we can make a difference, believing that what we have to offer children is vital to their future."
+Krystal Skaggs is a graduate of Texas A&M, Commerce and holds a Bachelor’s Degree in Interdisciplinary Studies and a Masters in Counseling.
+She has 23 years of experience working in education, 15 of which have been as a school counselor and 2 as a behavior specialist at a DAEP.
+Krystal first met Rainbow Days, Inc. in 1998, when she was a participant at a Kid’s Connection training.
+She has worked in a variety of settings in her professional career giving her a unique insight into the needs of students and the obstacles they face in school and in life.
+Krystal also provides training services for a character education program and for a regional education service center.
+“I believe that we can make a difference, believing that what we have to offer children is vital to their future.”

 Office/Trans4m Center Manager